ethyca/fides/docs/fides/docs/saas_connectors/example_configs/salesforce.md

 ## Implementation Summary

-Fides uses the following Salesforce endpoints to retrieve and delete Personally Identifiable Information (PII) when processing a Data Subject Request (DSR).
+Fides uses the following Salesforce endpoints to retrieve and delete Personally Identifiable Information (PII) when processing a Privacy Request.
 Right to Access and Right to Delete (Right to Forget) support for each endpoint is noted below.

 For more information, see the [Salesforce sObject API reference](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_sobject_basic_info_post.htm).